d0tTino/d0tTino/docs/ai-automation.md

 Set `LLM_ROUTING_MODE` to `remote` or `local` to force the behavior, or tweak `LLM_COMPLEXITY_THRESHOLD` to adjust when the prompt is considered complex.

+Use `--route cost` to prefer the cheapest model or `--route context` to prefer the backend with the largest context window.

 ## Streamlit Web UI

 A lightweight web interface built with [Streamlit](https://streamlit.io/) exposes